Asopao: Puerto Rico

 A version said to be based on the Spanish rice dish arroz a la valenciana includes chicken, rabbit and a variety of seafood cooked in sherry wine.

-The chicken version (asopao de pollo) is usually served with plantain-dumplings.
-It's a common holiday dish for Christmas, and during Octavitas and Los Tres Reyes Magos celebrations.
-Asopao de pollo can also include beer, smocked ham, ham hock, corn on the cob with more smoky seasoning cumin, annatto and coriander seeds.
+The chicken version (asopao de pollo) is usually served with plantain dumplings.
+It is a common holiday dish for Christmas, and during Octavitas and Los Tres Reyes Magos celebrations.
+Asopao de pollo can also include beer, smoked ham, ham hock, corn on the cob with more smoky seasoning, cumin, annatto and coriander seeds.

-Asopao de marisco is second popular after asopao de pollo.
-It includes clams, shrimp, squid, octopus, fish, lobster, crab, scallops, and mussels.
+Asopao de marisco includes clams, shrimp, squid, octopus, fish, lobster, crab, scallops, and mussels.

 Asopao de gandules replaces rice with pigeon peas.
-Meat usually a mix of longaniza, oxtail, and smoked meats, when done roasted pork is placed on top of the soup.
-Squash and plantain-dumplings are often included in the soup.
+The meat is usually a mix of longaniza, oxtail, and smoked meats; when done, roasted pork is placed on top of the soup.
+Squash and plantain dumplings are often included in the soup.

-The plantains-dumplings that are popular with asopao de pollo and asopao de gandules are made from root vegetables, breadfruit, green banana, plantains, milk, eggs and flour or cornmeal.
-The dumplings are made into golf size balls and often seasoned with spices and herbs.
+The plantain dumplings that are popular with asopao de pollo and asopao de gandules are made from root vegetables, breadfruit, green banana, plantains, milk, eggs and rice flour or cornmeal.
+The dumplings are made into golf-sized balls and often seasoned with spices and herbs.
 They can be prepared a day in advance and fried.

-Asopao is typically flavored with wine, broth, bay leaf and oregano, along with sofrito, olives, capers, and rice being the most important part.
-Garnish with sweet peas and severed with mojito isleño, bread, tostones and avocado.
+Asopao is typically flavored with wine, broth, bay leaf and oregano, along with sofrito, olives, and capers; rice is the most important part.
+The stew is garnished with sweet peas and served with mojito isleño, bread, tostones and avocado.

 In media

 Asopao is mentioned in "Caribbean Conspiracy" by Brenda Conrad, about a story that takes place in Puerto Rico which was published in 1942 and printed as a weekly series in dozens of U.S. newspapers in 1943.

-Asopao is mentioned in passing in the seventh episode of the third season of Netflix's series Daredevil, titled “Aftermath.”

-Asopao is revealed as Dr. Hugh Culver's favorite dish in Season 2 Episode 8 of Star Trek: Discovery.
+Asopao is revealed as Dr. Hugh Culber's favorite dish in Season 2 Episode 8 of Star Trek: Discovery.

 Asopao is made by the Puerto Rican sisters in the CW show Charmed.